10 Side Effects Of Asparagus You Should Be Aware Of

 1. Might Experience A Dry Mouth

-Asparagus stems are powerful natural diuretic veggies.
+This is one of the significant side effects of asparagus.
+Asparagus stems are powerful natural diuretic veggies (5).
 This diuretic nature triggers frequent urination, leading to dehydration.
 The lesser the fluid levels are in your body, the more the dehydration levels will be.
 This, in turn, will leave you dry mouthed.

 2. Bowel Mobility May Suffer A Setback

 This springtime bright green veggie stalks are potential treasure troves of fiber.
-100 grams of this veggies contain 2.1% of fiber, meeting up to 8% of the recommended daily value of the nutrient.
+100 grams of this vegetable contain 2.1% fiber, meeting up to 8% of the recommended daily value of the nutrient (2).
 Excessive intake of fiber is not advisable.
 The fiber eliminates the moisture, thus hardening the stools.
 Thus, in turn, affects the bowel movement in the small intestine negatively.
 The result – you might experience an obstruction in the intestine, accompanied by constipation, cramps, and pain.

 3. Foul Smelling Urine

-This is one of the most commonly reported side effects of eating asparagus.
+This is one of the most commonly reported side effects of asparagus consumption.
 This vegetable contains aspargusic acid, a compound that breaks down into sulfur compounds, which make your urine smell foul (5).
 However, keep in mind that the smell can vary depending on the genes, i.e., some genetic variants may not experience smelly urine.

 4. Not Safe For People Having Edema Conditions